dreambr13/about/README.md

-will use acer po in chrome and viktor in IE   in vps  .... , OK?

-done

-Shine, are you using vozunik account? update soon
+-acer

+1602719641(US.com)

+Anydesk2024@

+-all

+when you don`t use upwork, make your account invisible and close browsers......

+-Shine, pls use vozunik account

+-elegent

+not yet, soon